 million metric tons

-A significant steering tool for the product portfolio, based on the sustainability performance of our products, is the Sustainable Solution Steering method.
-By the end of the 2020 business year, we had evaluated 98.4%1 of the relevant portfolio2.
-This refers to the BASF Group’s sales from products in its strategic portfolio to third parties in the business year concerned.
-By the end of 2020, sustainability analyses and assessments had been conducted for more than 57,000 specific product applications, accounting for €54.1 billion in sales.
+A significant steering tool for the product portfolio, based on the sustainability performance of our products in the respective customer applications, is the Sustainable Solution Steering method.
+By the end of 2021, we had evaluated 98.7% of the relevant portfolio.1 This refers to the BASF Group’s sales from products in its strategic portfolio to third parties in the business year concerned.
+By the end of 2021, sustainability analyses and assessments had been conducted for more than 56,000 specific product applications, accounting for €71 billion in sales.
 New market requirements arise as a result of the continuous development of new product solutions in the industry or changing regulatory frameworks.
 This has an effect on comparative assessments, which is why we regularly reassess our product portfolio.

 Our political advocacy is conducted in accordance with transparent guidelines and our publicly stated positions.
 The same applies to our activities in associations.
-For instance, we published an Industry Associations Review comparing the energy and climate protection positions of BASF and the most important associations of which we are a member, with explanations on our approach.
+For instance, we published an Industry Associations Review in 2021 comparing the energy and climate protection positions of BASF and the most important associations of which we are a member, with explanations on our approach.

-We stipulate binding rules for our employees with standards that apply throughout the Group.
+We stipulate binding rules for our employees with standards that apply throughout the BASF Group.
 In doing so, we consider, respect and promote internationally recognized principles such as the 10 principles of the U.N.
-Global Compact, the Universal Declaration of Human Rights, or the Core Labor Standards of the International Labor Organization (ILO).
-We also established a Human Rights Advisory Council (HRAC) in 2020.
-It comprises external human rights specialists and internal experts, who advise senior management.
-This helps us to build on our strengths in how we handle human rights and address potential for improvement.
+Global Compact and the Core Labor Standards of the International Labor Organization (ILO).

+Overall, the Value to Society method helps us to continually monitor our progress.
+It complements existing concepts for assessing risks and business opportunities by providing a macro perspective and enables us to derive the necessary business steps.
 The results illustrate the positive contributions and negative effects, both at BASF and in our value chains.
-Positive factors include taxes paid, wages, social benefits, employee training and our net income1.
-Negative contributions include environmental impacts such as carbon emissions, land use and emissions to air, soil and water, as well as health and safety incidents.
+Positive factors include taxes paid, wages, social benefits, employee training and net income.1 Negative contributions include environmental impacts such as greenhouse gas emissions, land use and emissions to air, soil and water, as well as health and safety incidents.